Mymensingh: St Patrick's Cathedral Church

 The Roman Catholic Diocese of Mymensingh is a diocese located in the city of Mymensingh in the Ecclesiastical province of Dhaka in Bangladesh.
 Bishop Ponen Paul Kubi, CSC, DD is head of the Diocese of Mymensingh.
 Most of the people in this diocese are from Garo tribal community.
 Bishop is also a Garo tribal.
 A total of 76,047 Catholics and 6665 Protestant Christians live here.
-People are employed as farmers and day laborers in rural areas, and many people live in cities as migrant workers.
+People are employed as farmers and day labourers in rural areas, and many people live in cities as migrant workers.

 Mymensingh Baptist Church

 The Mymensingh Baptist Church is located near to the town hall.